State Street Consumer Staples Select Sector SPDR ETF

 Dividends Summary

-- Consumers Staples Select Sector SPDR Fund has issued 75 dividend payments over the past 18 years
+- Consistent Payer: State Street Consumer Staples Select Sector SPDR ETF has rewarded shareholders with 76 dividend payments over the past 18 years.

 Company News